idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 ## Boundary Conditions

 A significant difference compared to other systems in MOOSE is the way boundary conditions are enforced.
-In the linear finite volume setting, boundary conditions are enforced through `LinearFVFluxKernel`, using the following two functions:
+Even though the user is still required to define the boundary conditions in the `[LinearFVBCs]` block, these boundary conditions are not executed on their own; instead they are used within `LinearFVFluxKernel`-s, through the following two functions:

 - `computeBoundaryMatrixContribution` which computes the matrix contributions of a boundary face to the degree of freedom corresponding to the adjacent element.
 - `computeBoundaryRHSContribution` which computes the right hand side contributions of a boundary face to the degree of freedom corresponding to the adjacent element.

-For these types of boundary conditions, a new system has been created and objects can be created in the input file under the `[LinearFVBCs]` block.
 To create a new boundary condition the following functions need to be overridden:

 - `computeBoundaryValue` computes the boundary value of the field.
 - `computBoundaryNormalGradient` computes the normal gradient of the variable on this boundary.